-Walters, 70, who professed innocence and will appeal after he’s sentenced in July, faces decades in prison–a likely life sentence at his age.
+Walters, 70, who professed innocence, will appeal after he’s sentenced in July.
+(UPDATE: He was sentenced on July 27 to five years in prison and a $10 million fine.)
 He also earns a nomination to my new list, It Didn’t Stay Here.
 This is a roster of people who got into trouble elsewhere for something that happened in Las Vegas.
 The still-embryonic list–a riff on the celebrated Las Vegas Convention and Visitors Authority marketing slogan, “What Happens Here, Stays Here“–can be found elsewhere on this page.

 How much of what Walters was convicted of actually took place in Las Vegas isn’t completely clear to me.
 I didn’t attend the four-week trial in Manhattan, and daily news accounts of the proceedings were intermittent.
 But according to the indictment–remember, Walters was convicted on all counts, so the jury found the totality of the charges convincing–Sin City was definitely a venue for some of his purported dirty dealings.